Abmas Scores 21, Oral Roberts Down Kansas City 85-57 - NewsBreak

 Drivers in one Oklahoma community experienced a strange phenomenon on their drive to work on Monday.

-TULSA, Okla. — An oversized load has a highway off-ramp closed in east Tulsa.
 The Oklahoma Department of Transportation (ODOT) said the U.S. Highway 169 southbound off-ramp to East 21st Street is closed due to an unstable and oversized load.
-ODOT said the ramp closed Sunday at 6:15 p.m....

-What’s next for the rest of the former Sunflower plant in De Soto?

-The $4 billion Panasonic plant might be just the tip of the iceberg for the remake of the former Sunflower Army Ammunition Plant in De Soto.

 KOKI FOX 23